-The additional requirement for having a large enough stabilized value is critical~for the analysis of existing StoSQP methods.
-To satisfy this requirement, \cite{Na2021Inequality, Na2022adaptive}~imposed an adaptive condition on the feasibility error to be satisfied when selecting the merit parameter; and \cite{Berahas2021Stochastic,Berahas2021Sequential,Berahas2022Accelerating,Curtis2021Inexact} imposed a symmetry condition on the noise distribution.
-In contrast, TR-StoSQP relies on a novel relaxation technique and adjusts the linear~term in \eqref{eq:Byrd_tangential} to the one in \eqref{eq:Sto_tangential_step} for computing $\Delta\bx_k$.
-By the step \textit{and radius} decomposition, we can convert the feasibility and optimality residuals in the reduction \eqref{eq:upper_bound_predk}, i.e., $\|c_k\|\breve{\Delta}_k$ and $\|\bar{\nabla}_{\bx}\L_k\|\tilde{\Delta}_k$, to the squared estimated KKT residual $\|\bar{\nabla}\L_k\|^2$.
-After taking the conditional expectation and carefully analyzing the error terms, we can further use the true KKT residual to characterize the improvement~of~the merit function in each step.
-In the end, we suppress the condition on a sufficiently large merit~parameter.
+Compared to existing StoSQP methods, we do not require the stabilized merit~parameter to be large enough.
+The additional requirement of having a large enough~stabilized value is critical for existing StoSQP methods.~To satisfy this requirement,~\cite{Na2022adaptive, Na2021Inequality}~imposed an adaptive condition on the feasibility error to be satisfied when selecting the merit parameter; and \cite{Berahas2021Sequential,Berahas2021Stochastic,Berahas2022Accelerating,Curtis2021Inexact} imposed a symmetry condition on the noise~distribution.
+Intuitively, the reduction of the merit function in StoSQP methods should be related to the true KKT residual.
+In the aforementioned methods, the reduction~of~the stochastic merit function model is first related to the reduction of the deterministic merit function model, and then related to the true KKT residual.
+However, the~relation between the reduction in stochastic and deterministic models is only valid when the merit parameter stabilizes at a sufficiently large value \cite[Lemma 3.12]{Berahas2021Sequential}.
+In contrast, our approach relates the reduction of stochastic model to the squared \textit{estimated} KKT residual $\|\bar{\nabla}\L_k\|^2$ (i.e., \eqref{eq:upper_bound_predk}).
+After \mbox{taking}~the~\mbox{conditional}~\mbox{expectation}~and~\mbox{carefully}~analyzing the error terms, we can further use the true KKT residual~to characterize the improvement of the merit function in each step.
+In the end, we suppress the condition on a sufficiently large~merit~parameter.